pytorch/executorch/CONTRIBUTING.md

    - If the reviewers have requests or questions, follow up with them.
    - The goal of the reviewer is to ensure that the code in the `main` branch of the repo is consistent, maintainable, and of high quality.
+1. Once approved, your reviewer will merge the PR.
+   - If you have the "write permission" to repo, and see the "Squash and merge" button is green and all CI signals are good, you can merge it yourself.
+The commit message in the text box when you click "Squash and merge" is the final commit message in repo, so please make it meaningful.
-1. Once approved, your reviewer will import the PR into Meta's internal system and merge it from there.
+   - The reviewer may import the PR into Meta's internal system to validate it against internal CI.
    - If the PR is approved and not merged within a few business days, please comment on the PR to ask about its status.
    - Note that if the `main` [CI](#continuous-integration) jobs are broken, we